-Imagine the benefits – for our pilot community, Lakewood Ranch, the greater Gulf Coast region of Florida, and our society at large – if:
+Imagine the benefits – for our pilot community, Lakewood Ranch, the Suncoast region of Florida, and our society at large – if:

 - There was a way to determine and monitor risk for brain disease at various points in our lives through a blood test or picture of our brains.